kernel-community/kernel/docs/resources/zero-knowledge.md

 # Zero-knowledge

 Socrates was famously declared the wisest man in the world by the oracle at Delphi, which caused him [endless problems](http://classics.mit.edu/Plato/apology.html).
 Lesson: oracles have always been an issue - there is nothing new under the sun.
-Being a proto-Bitcoiner, he didn't take the oracles word but set out to verify this for himself, consistenly proclaiming that the only reason it could be true was that everyone else proclaimed to some knowledge, while he at least **knew** that he knew nothing.
+Being a proto-Bitcoiner, he didn't take the oracle's word but set out to verify this for himself, consistenly saying that the only reason it could be true was that everyone else proclaimed to some knowledge, while he at least **knew** that he knew nothing.
 Please find all the nothings we know below.

 <div markdown="1" class="card third sidebar gemoji tool tool">